 kubectl apply -f nginx-pdb.yaml

-Work with your application developers and owners to understand their needs and apply the appropriate pod disruption budgets.
+Work with the application developers, product managers to learn the requirements and apply the appropriate pod disruption budgets.

-For more information about using pod disruption budgets, see Specify a disruption budget for your application.
+For more information about using pod disruption budgets, you may refer to Specify a disruption budget for your application.

 Regularly check for cluster issues with kube-advisor

-Best practice guidance - Regularly run the latest version of kube-advisor open source tool to detect issues in your cluster.
-If you apply resource quotas on an existing AKS cluster, run kube-advisor first to find pods that don't have resource requests and limits defined.
+Best practice guidance

+Regularly run the latest version of kube-advisor open source tool to detect issues in your cluster.
+If you apply resource quotas on an existing AKS cluster, run kube-advisor first to find pods that do not have resource requests and limits defined.

 The kube-advisor tool is an associated AKS open source project that scans a Kubernetes cluster and reports on issues that it finds.
-One useful check is to identify pods that don't have resource requests and limits in place.
+One useful check is to identify pods that do not have resource requests and limits in place.

 The kube-advisor tool can report on resource request and limits missing in PodSpecs for Windows applications as well as Linux applications, but the kube-advisor tool itself must be scheduled on a Linux pod.
 You can schedule a pod to run on a node pool with a specific OS using a node selector in the pod's configuration.